S-aurav/Anima/README.md

-# Lol Anime
+# An Anime website project using open scrappers
-Still under development.
+Under progress, you can clone and run it locally!